KSDaemon/wampy.js/README.md

              disclose_me: bool flag of disclosure of Caller identity (WAMP session ID) to endpoints of a routed call
              receive_progress: bool flag for receiving progressive results.
-In this case onSuccess function will be called every time on receiving result }
+In this case onSuccess function will be called every time on receiving result
+             timeout: integer timeout (in ms) for the call to finish }

 ```javascript
 ws.call('server.time', null, function (data) { console.log('Server time is ' + d[0]); });